 How do you join?

-You must apply for admission to the ID program.
+You must apply for admission to the ID program and be a current student with a declared major in any of the eight undergraduate colleges at OSU.
 Admission requirements include:

 - At least 32 credits of college-level coursework completed, with a minimum cumulative GPA of 2.75 and